MicrosoftDocs/WSL/WSL/troubleshooting.md

 ## Terminal or Command Line

-Lastly, if your issue is related to the Windows Terminal, Windows Console, or the command-line UI, use the Windows terminal repo: https://github.com/microsoft/terminal
+Lastly, if your issue is related to the Windows Terminal, Windows Console, or the command-line UI, use the Windows Terminal repo: https://github.com/microsoft/terminal

 ## Common issues